laskdjlaskdj12/Cuma_Project_Client/README.md

 Cluster unit memory architecture (A.K.A Cuma) is way to store file based on Multi Base Server.
 As File Send protocol, when file is requested send by Client, file splits amount of Selected Cuma_Server list count and send it direct to Server.
 Althought there is no contect any repeter server.

 ##Cuma_Client

 About this Source is Client prototype Source that include Basic Core functional.

 ##Install Guide

-1.download Jsoncpp package from "https://github.com/open-source-parsers/jsoncpp"
+1. download Jsoncpp package from "https://github.com/open-source-parsers/jsoncpp"
    ex) wget "https://github.com/open-source-parsers/jsoncpp"

 2. repackage the Jsoncpp for generate header and source file ex) python amalgamate.py

 3. move the "Jsoncpp/dist" directory to "{Project_Loc}/"
     ex) mv {Jsoncpp_location}/dist {Project_location}

 4. done